tersekmatija/lwcc/README.md

 ## FAQ - Frequently asked questions

+#### Can I see some more examples of LWCC in action?
+Yes, you can find some examples in [Examples.ipynb](https://github.com/tersekmatija/lwcc/blob/master/tests/Examples.ipynb)!

+#### How accurate are the models?

+You can see the mean absolute error (MAE) and mean squared error (MSE) of the pretrained models on test sets in section [models](#models).
+We recommend models pretrained on SHA or QNRF for dense crowds, and SHB for sparse crowds.

 #### Is GPU support available?
 No, GPU support is currently not supported yet, but is planned for the future version.